FEATURED

 In a recent case that serves as a warning to small and midsize business owners, the U.S. Department of Labor (DOL) has successfully recovered more than $1.6 million in back wages and liquidated damages for 188 workers who were misclassified as independent contractors...

-Small and midsize business owners, it's crucial to understand the severe penalties that can result from breaking employment laws.
-A recent case involving the U.S. Department of Labor (DOL) and an Indiana home care agency provides a stark reminder of the financial...
+Small and midsize business owners, are you aware of the significant penalties for violating employment laws?
+A recent case involving the U.S. Department of Labor (DOL) and a home health care and hospice service provider serves as a stark reminder of the financial...

 DOL Recovers $178,372 for 8 Workers From Fast Food Franchisee